Toy Story 4: Plot

 Nine years ago, Woody and Bo Peep rescue Andy's remote control car, RC, from being washed away in a storm, before Bo and her lamp are donated to a new owner.
 Woody attempts to rescue her, but she insists it is okay as it is "time for the next kid".
 She asks Woody to come with her but when he hears Andy calling out for him, he chooses to stay.

-In the present day, after a college-bound Andy has donated his toys to Bonnie, (Note: As depicted at the ending of Toy Story 3 (2010)) Woody struggles to adapt as Bonnie shows little interest in playing with him and her toys already have a leader.
+In the present day, after a college-bound Andy has donated his toys to Bonnie, (Note: As depicted in Toy Story 3 (2010)) Woody struggles to adapt as she shows little interest in playing with him and her toys already have a leader.
 Bonnie is quite nervous about starting kindergarten, so Woody sneaks into her backpack as moral support.
-When she creates a spork at her kindergarten orientation, it comes to life as Forky.
-Forky suffers an existential crisis, seeing himself as trash, not a toy.
+When she creates a toy from a spork at her kindergarten orientation, it comes to life as Forky, who immediately suffers an existential crisis, seeing himself as trash and not a toy.
 As Forky quickly becomes Bonnie's favorite toy, Woody tries to stop Forky from throwing himself away.

 When Bonnie's family goes on a road trip, Forky jumps out of the window of the RV, and Woody goes after him.
 As they walk to the park, Woody convinces Forky that his place is with Bonnie, and Forky overcomes his existential crisis.
 As they pass an antique store, he recognizes Bo Peep's lamp in the window, and detours inside to find her.
 They encounter a talking doll named Gabby Gabby and her ventriloquist dummy friends, who try to take Woody's voicebox to replace Gabby's broken one.
 Woody escapes, though Forky becomes Gabby's prisoner.
 At a playground nearby, Woody reunites with Bo and her sheep, who have become "lost toys", free from owners and able to do as they please, along with their new friend Giggle McDimples.
 They agree to help Woody rescue Forky.